 A.19.Animals with three germ layers- the ectoderm, mesoderm, and endoderm are called triploblastic animals.
 All multicellular animals including Molluscs, worms, arthropods, Echinodermata and vertebrates are examples of triploblastic animals.

 A.20.The open circulatory system is found in all invertebrates.
-In this system of circulation, the blood flows freely through cavities and there are no vessels to conduct the blood.
+In this system of circulation, the blood flows freely into cavities, as there are no blood vessels to conduct the blood.

 The closed circulatory system is found in all vertebrates and also in few invertebrates like earthworms.
 In this system of circulation, the presence of blood vessels helps in circulating blood throughout the body.